wojcikbartosz/univeristy-db/README.md

 # univeristy-db

-I write this project to excercise and understand mainly advanced aspects of object-oriented programing and C++ syntax, but also mechanisms like CMake or GIT itself.
+I write this project to excercise C++ syntax and advanced aspects of object-oriented programing, but also mechanisms like CMake or GIT itself.

-This project contains mechanisms like: abstarction, polymorphism, interfaces, smart pointers etc. The goal is to create a simple database program, capable of managing data storeged in it.
-It is still work in progress.
+This project contains mechanisms like: abstarction, polymorphism, interfaces and smart pointers.
+The goal was to create a simple database program, capable of managing data storeged in it.

 This project contains 6 classes:
 - main class for managing data called "DB"